 Robertson, A. T., A Harmony of the Gospels for Students of the Life of Christ, Harper, San Francisco, 1922, pp 279-291.
 Here the base is the Revised Standard Bible (RSV), and supports the Good Friday Crucifixion as Nissan 15.
 This is not the day the lambs were slain.

 Thomas, Robert L, and Gundry, Stanley N., A Harmony of the Gospels, Harper, San Francisco, 1978 and reprinted in 1991, pp 320-323.
 Here the base is the New American Standard Bible (NASB), and support the Good Friday Crucifixion and calls it Nissan 14.
 This book deals with all the arguments of Robertson and reaches the same conclusion as Robertson based on more scholarship.
 But I cannot follow their logic calling the day Nissan 14.

 Here Thomas and Stanley conclude that Jesus was killed on Nissan 14 because the day of Passover fell on Friday only twice between 26 and 36 A.D., 30 or 33 A.D.
 Since it was on a Friday before a sabbath, then this also indicates Jesus’ death was in one of these two years, with 33 A. D. as the most likely.
-They make this statement but do not show how is solves Jesus being raised on the day of First Fruits, which also counts the 50 days to Pentecost.
+They make this statement but do not show how is solves Jesus being raised on the day of First Fruits, which also counts the 50 days of Omer to Pentecost.

 And thus was possible that the Jews had to modify the schedule of events to handle this Passover with the sabbath, and thus some other issues of the exact date are cleared.